ADHD Dose Calculator

 • Adjustments = Multipliers for formulation and symptom severity

 First, the tool calculates a base dose using the patient's weight to ensure the amount is proportional to body size.
 Next, it refines this number by applying specific factors for the chosen medication and its formulation, such as extended release.
-Finally, adjustments are made for symptom severity and age-specific maximum limits to ensure safety and efficacy.
+Finally, adjustments are made for symptom severity and age-specific maximum limits to support informed decision-making and efficacy.

 What Your Medication Dosage Means